 Does a dash cam drain your car’s battery?

-And even in case the dash cam is hard wired to the battery (i.e. it draws continuous power from the battery even when engine is turned off), it will not cause drainage as long as it functions on parking surveillance.
+And even if the dash cam is hardwired to the battery (i.e., it draws continuous power from the battery even when the engine is turned off), it will not cause drainage as long as it functions on parking surveillance.